 To the point (the features):

 The initial configuration is already adequately documented on the wiki.
-However, much of the additional documentation is incomplete and frequently links directly to official FreeBSD documentation instead.
-It is understandable: a small, open source project with limited personnel.
-Which is what inspired these how-to posts.
+However, much of the remaining documentation is incomplete and links to FreeBSD documentation instead.
+That’s part of the inspiration of these how-to posts.
 Next, I’ll briefly go over some things that might attract you to N4F.